ISR-AlanYang/iTalkie_Android/README.md

 # Usage
 After launching the app, you will see the device status to ensure the iTalkie is working properly.
 It's useful when it comes to working with any 3rd-party apps.
-BTW, iTalkie also support auto-mute mode when in a conferencing call.
+<br><br>BTW, iTalkie also support auto-mute mode when in a conferencing call.
 So you can use it in a walkie-talkie way in a voice conferencing call (nobody going to hear you unless you press the PTT button on iTalkie, cool?).

 Video tutorial is available at https://youtu.be/oi3AjYY8npA